Algebraic Presentation of $4$-Dimensional $2$-Handlebodies and $3$-Dimensional Cobordisms: Algebraic presentation of 4HB and 3Cob

 \begin{lemma} Let $T = T_2 \circ T_1$ be a tangle of the form represented on the left-hand side of Figure~\ref{cutting-lemma1/fig}, where two adjacent strands belonging to the same component $L_n$ of the undotted link $L = L_1 \cup \dots \cup L_n$ of $T$ are joined by a flat band $\delta$.
 Assume that surgering $L_n$ along $\delta$ yields two different components $\hat L_n$ and $\hat L_{n+1}$ of the undotted link $\hat L = L_1 \cup \dots \cup L_{n-1} \cup \hat L_n \cup \hat L_{n+1}$ of a new tangle $\hat T$, where an extra dotted component is added to encircle $\delta$, as shown on the right-hand side of Figure~\ref{cutting-lemma1/fig}.
 Assume also that $L' = L'_1 \cup \dots \cup L'_n$ and $\hat L' = L'_1 \cup \dots \cup L'_{n-1} \cup \hat L'_n \cup \hat L'_{n+1}$ are bi-ascending states of $L$ and $\hat L$, respectively, whose components are vertically ordered according to the numbering, and such that surgering $L'_n$ along $\delta$ gives the two components $\hat L'_n$ and $\hat L'_{n+1}$.
 In other words, $L'$ and $\hat L'$ are obtained by inverting the same crossings in $L$ and $\hat L$, respectively.
 Then $\barPhi_{L'}(T) = \barPhi_{\hat L'}(\hat T)$. \end{lemma}

 \begin{proof} Choose a set of arcs $\alpha_1, \dots, \alpha_{n+1}$ for $\hat L$ that is consistent with the requirements in Step~\(2) of Subsection~\ref{FK/sec} except for \(b) and \(c), as allowed by Proposition~\ref{indep-bands/thm}).
-This yields the graph diagrams $T_\alpha$ and $\hat T_\alpha$ shown in Figure~\ref{cutting-lemma2/fig}.
-Here, $\alpha_n$ and $\alpha_{n+1}$ are two parallel arcs which cross over the vertical strands belonging to $\hat L_{n+1}$ and under all the others.
+This yields the diagrams $T_\alpha$ and $\hat T_\alpha$ shown in Figure~\ref{cutting-lemma2/fig}, where $\alpha_n$ and $\alpha_{n+1}$ are two parallel arcs that cross over the vertical strands belonging to $\hat L_{n+1}$ and under all the others.
 In particular, they form the same sequence of crossing states along the pair of gray boxes.